Legal representation of unaccompanied children

 3. Further research is needed.
 The unaccompanied minor will receive a rejection on the merit of the asylum claim; the decision also includes and explanation as to why extra time is needed to investigate adequate reception and how long the investigation will take.
 The asylum decision and the return decision are therefore separated.
 In this situation, the unaccompanied minor retains lawful residence on the basis of Article 8, preamble and under f, Aliens Act.
 The investigation can lead to two conclusions: either there is adequate reception, so that a return decision can be issued, or there is no adequate reception and the unaccompanied minor receives a residence permit on national grounds.
 The unaccompanied minor can appeal the decision stating that further research is needed.

-Following the Council of State judgment, the IND issued an internal information message in which it is stated that the period for further research into adequate reception will, in principle, be of one year.
-This period can be extended if the unaccompanied minor does not cooperate with the research.[22]
-At the time of writing this report, it is early to evaluate how the research into adequate reception is carried out and how many unaccompanied minors will receive permits on national grounds.
+Following the Council of State judgment, the IND issued an internal information message in which it is stated that the period for further research into adequate reception will, in principle, be of one year.[19]
+This period can be extended if the unaccompanied minor does not cooperate with the research.[20]
+In 2023, the policy in the Aliens Circular was still not adjusted in accordance with the TQ-judgment.
+To DCR’s knowledge, no unaccompanied minors have received a permit on national grounds due to the fact that there is no adequate reception in their country of origin.
+However, there have been some cases in which unaccompanied minors did receive a permit, but it based on art.
+8 ECHR (private life).

 [1] Articles 1.233 and 1.253ha, Dutch Civil Code.